 9. Regression Testing

-The purpose of regression testing is summarized by the following quote:
+The purpose of regression testing is summarized by the following Wikipedia quote [89]:

 Regression testing (rarely non-regression testing) is re-running functional and non-functional tests to ensure that previously developed and tested software still performs after a change.